 More organizations are developing smart glasses and contact lenses than ever before.
 Fueled by new component form factors and lower power functionality, they seek to address the huge virtual reality and augmented reality opportunities ripe for the taking.
 At the IDTechEx show!, you’ll be able to try out the latest innovations for yourself.

 The eight co-located conferences of the IDTechEx Show!
-USA 2015 will be held at the Santa Clara Convention Center, Nov.
+Europe 2016 will be held at the Santa Clara Convention Center, Nov.
 18-19.
 For more information, visit www.IDTechEx.com.

 Established in 1999, IDTechEx provides independent market research, business intelligence and events on emerging technology to clients in more than 80 countries.
 IDTechEx is headquartered in Cambridge UK.
-The IDTechEx Show USA! is part of a global series of events from IDTechEx.
-The next show is slated for Berlin, Germany in 2016.
+The IDTechEx Show!
+Europe 2016 is part of a global series of events from IDTechEx.
+The next show is slated for Santa Clara, USA in 2016.